mohsenbostan/ghasedak-sms/README.md

 return $sms;
 ```

-2 - You can send Multiple SMS like example:
+2 - You can send SMS to multiple receptors like example:
 ```php
 use MohsenBostan\GhasedakSms;